mobile app bar

 Feb 13, 2026; Daytona Beach, Florida, USA; NASCAR Truck Series driver Carson Hocevar (77) during truck series qualifying at Daytona International Speedway.

-In Atlanta last weekend, Carson Hocevar tangled with Christopher Bell in the first overtime restart, which sent Bell into the outside wall.
-Hocevar finished fourth, whereas the man with whom he scuffled limped home to 21st, which raised quite a few eyebrows.
-Now, with eyes on Circuit of the Americas, he wants to keep the wheels turning without stepping on the same rake again.
+Carson Hocevar tangled with Christopher Bell in the first overtime restart at Atlanta last Sunday.
+The incident sent Bell into the outside wall.
+Hocevar finished fourth, while Bell limped home 21st, raising quite a few eyebrows.
+Looking ahead to the next race at the Circuit of the Americas, Hocevar wants to keep things clean.

-Hocevar holds an average finish of 21.7 across road and street layouts.
-But at COTA, the numbers tell their own tale.
-After two starts, the Spire Motorsports driver has yet to crack P13, logging a P22 in 2024 and settling at a 17.5 average at the venue.
-This time, he plans to flip the writing and cash in on recent runs.
+The 23-year-old Spire Motorsports driver holds an average finish of 21.7 across road and street layouts.
+And at COTA, where he has had two starts, Hocevar has an average of 17.5.
+This time, he plans to flip the writing by cash in on his recent form.

-After Daytona slipped through his fingers, where he led to the white flag only for it to end, Hocevar bounced back at Atlanta.
-His Daytona bid went up in smoke when he got turned by Erik Jones entering Turn 1 and smacked the outside wall.
-Atlanta at least put wind back in his sails, and now he wants to carry that push into road courses.
+Daytona slipped through Hocevar’s fingers, where he led to the white flag, before his bid went up in smoke when he got bumped by Erik Jones entering Turn 1, and hit the outside wall.
+He bounced back at Atlanta.
+And now the No.77 Chevrolet Camaro driver wants to carry that push into road courses.

-Hocevar said, “Our guys on the No. 77 team have done a great job this year building us fast Camaros, and I don’t see that changing this week.
-Of all the road courses, this is definitely the one that has been the most challenging for me.
+“Our guys on the No. 77 team have done a great job this year building us fast Camaros, and I don’t see that changing this week.
+Of all the road courses, this is definitely the one that has been the most challenging for me,”said Hocevar.

-And when Hocevar talks about steering clear of “mistakes,” it could mean keeping things tidy and not lighting the same fuse he did in Atlanta that sent Bell spinning and invited a lot of warnings from the fellow drivers and veterans, including Denny Hamlin and Dale Earnhardt Jr.
+And when Hocevar talks about steering clear of “mistakes,” it could mean keeping things tidy and not lighting the same fuse he did in Atlanta that sent Bell spinning.
+It invited a lot of warnings from the fellow drivers and veterans, including Denny Hamlin and Dale Earnhardt Jr.

 Then again, Hocevar has never been one to tiptoe.
 So, it may simply mean staying out of the blast zone himself while still racing with elbows out when the chips are down.